google/skicka/README.md

 Property with the name "IV".
 We store the initialization vector redundantly so that if one downloads the encrypted file contents, it's possible to decrypt the file using the file contents (and the key!)  alone.
-Conversely, having the also IV available in a property makes it possible to encrypt the contents of an updated local version of the file without needing to download any of the contents of the file from Google Drive.
+Conversely, also having the IV available in a property makes it possible to encrypt the contents of a local version of a file without needing to download any of the contents of the corresponding file from Google Drive.